Do I Need a Solicitor to Remortgage?

 You also won’t need a solicitor if you need to borrow extra money from the same lender.

-You'll need a solicitor if, for instance:
+You will need a solicitor to remortgage if, for instance:

 - You need to remove someone’s name from the remortgage